-Here’s an interesting ad example by Growth Geeks.
+Here’s an interesting ad example by Instapage:

-16. Fall In Love With FOMO
+16. Fall in love with FOMO

-This hack rests on people’s Fear Of Missing Out on cool things, or FOMO.
+This hack rests on people’s “fear of missing out” on cool things, or FOMO.

-You can easily play on people’s FOMO by using ad copy such as “20,000 teams across the world already use Slack” or “Only 300 pieces left”.
+You can easily play on people’s FOMO by using ad copy such as “20,000 teams across the world already use Slack” or “Only 300 pieces left.”

-17. Give it Away for FREE
+17. Give it away for FREE

-I hate free stuff.
+“I hate free stuff.”
 (Said no one ever.)

 Later, if they like what they saw, they’re more likely to switch to a paid version.

-So as you might have guessed, a well-chosen call-to-action can make a huge difference in your Facebook ad campaign results.
+That means choosing the right CTA can make a huge difference in your Facebook ad campaign results.

-That’s where people are most likely to see it.
+The best place to put your CTA is in the ad’s headline, as that’s where people are most likely to see it.

-- Use an action verb (get, do, try, start, find)
+- use an action verb

-19. Play on People’s Emotions
+19. Play on people’s emotions